Samir-Lora/Pok-mon-as-Files/README.md

 1. In Xcode, go to **File** > **New** > **Target**
 2. Choose **macOS** > **File Provider Extension**
 3. Product Name: `PokemonFileProviderExtension`
-4. Embed in Application: `Pokémon as Files`
+4. Embed in Application: `Pokemon`
 5. **IMPORTANT**: Delete the auto-generated extension files
 6. Add our custom extension files to the target:
    - `PokemonFileProviderExtension/FileProviderExtension.swift`